BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 4.iii.
 You can set/modify Agent limits and Commission rates 4.iv.
 You can process agent remittances from this screen 4.v.
 You can record and track withdrawal floats provided to Sales Agents

+## What happens if an Agent does not have enough funds to pay prizes?

+It is possible for an agent to encounter a situtation where they do not have enough funds to pay out all prizes.

+In such a case where the withdrawal attempt fails, the Agent is instructed to tell the player to either:
+1. Cash out an alternate lottery outlet; a listing of which is provided to the Agent.
+2. Advise the player to come back at a suitable time which allots enough time to the Agent to contact his/her manager in order to obtain additional funds.

+Additionally, upon a failed withdrawal attempt

+1. System will automatically notify BLL head office
+2. System will log the failed withdrawal attempt in the Agents activity history
+3. System will automatically email the Master-Agent to notify of the failed withdrawal attemp

+**It is the responsbility of the Master Agent to immediately take action and to provide the agent with enough funds to pay the player on their subsequent visit.**

 ## How to collect un-used withdrawal float from Sub-Agents